cubicast-com/cubicast-plugin-wordpress/readme.txt

 == Description ==

-Cubicast is an affordable session recording service with some unique features built-in.
+Cubicast is an affordable session recording service tailored to customer support and engineering teams or individuals.
 Increase productivity for support agents, testers, and web developers.
 Track JavaScript errors, rage clicks, server performance bottlenecks, pinpoint bugs, and show solutions. **To utilize Cubicast, you need an active subscription plan after your expired 15-day trial period**.

 ### How is your website performing around the globe?
 Keep track of slow resources, including slow-loading pages, API endpoints, scripts, images, and CSS resources with customizable thresholds.